Mamiololo01/Build-a-CRUD-API-with-Lambda-and-DynamoDB/README.md

 # Build-a-CRUD-API-with-Lambda-and-DynamoDB

 Build a CRUD API with Lambda and DynamoDB

 In this tutorial, you create a serverless API that creates, reads, updates, and deletes items from a DynamoDB table.
 DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 This tutorial takes approximately 30 minutes to complete, and you can do it within the AWS Free Tier.

-First, you create a DynamoDB table using the DynamoDB console.
-Then you create a Lambda function using the AWS Lambda console.
+First, you create a DynamoDB table using the DynamoDB console, hen you create a Lambda function using the AWS Lambda console.
 Next, you create an HTTP API using the API Gateway console.
 Lastly, you test your API.

 When you invoke your HTTP API, API Gateway routes the request to your Lambda function.
 The Lambda function interacts with DynamoDB, and returns a response to API Gateway.
 API Gateway then returns a response to you.

-      Architectural overview of the API that you create in this tutorial.
-Clients use an API Gateway HTTP API to invoke a Lambda function.
-The Lambda function interacts with DynamoDB and then returns a response to clients.

 To complete this exercise, you need an AWS account and an AWS Identity and Access Management user with console access.
-For more information, see Prerequisites for getting started with API Gateway.

-In this tutorial, you use the AWS Management Console.
-For an AWS SAM template that creates this API and all related resources, see template.yaml.

 Topics

 Step 1: Create a DynamoDB table

 Step 2: Create a Lambda function

 Step 3: Create an HTTP API

 Step 4: Create routes

 Step 5: Create an integration

 Step 6: Attach your integration to routes

 Step 7: Test your API

 Step 8: Clean up

-Next steps: Automate with AWS SAM or AWS CloudFormation Step 1: Create a DynamoDB table
+Step 1: Create a DynamoDB table

 You use a DynamoDB table to store data for your API.

 Each item has a unique ID, which we use as the partition key for the table.

 To create a DynamoDB table

 Open the DynamoDB console at https://console.aws.amazon.com/dynamodb/.

 Choose Create table.

-For Table name, enter http-crud-tutorial-items.
+For Table name, enter httpcrud-db

 For Partition key, enter id.